WinVector/Examples/LogisticOmit/logistic_omit.md

 ### Explaining The Result

-The bad way of interpreting our logistic experiment is:
+A stern way of interpreting our logistic experiment is:

 > For a logistic regression model: an omitted explanatory variable can
-> bias coefficient estimates.
-This even when the omitted explanatory
+> bias other coefficient estimates.
+This even when the omitted
-> variable is mean zero, symmetric, and uncorrelated with the other
+> explanatory variable is mean zero, symmetric, and uncorrelated with
-> model explanitory variables.
-This differs from the situation for
+> the other model explanitory variables.
+This differs from the situation
-> linear models.
+> for linear models.

-The good way of interpreting logistic experiment is:
+Another way of interpreting our logistic experiment is:

 > For a logistic regression model: the correct inference for a given
 > explanatory variable often depends on what other explanatory variables